-Bonaire has three historic lighthouses that are well known, plus two light beacons.
+Bonaire has three historic lighthouses, plus two light beacons.

 Bonaire’s lighthouses still function and help mariners to navigate the coastline.